LashcaPieterse/Simplify/README.md

 > fallback, but the app now prefers the server-only `SANITY_*` variants above.

 > Tip: Set `SANITY_STUDIO_PREVIEW_BASE_URL` if the Studio is hosted separately and needs to open the live preview on a specific origin.

+For production deploys (e.g. Vercel), add the same keys—especially `SANITY_READ_TOKEN`—to your project’s environment-variable configuration so the Next.js server and ISR webhooks can authenticate with Sanity.

 ### Initialise the dataset